amida-tech/orange-api/docs/src/doctors.md

             }

 ### Change a Doctor's Info [PUT]
 Change information (name, phone and/or address) of an individual doctor.
+The current user will need write access to the patient's data.

 + Parameters
+    + patientid (integer, required)

+        unique ID of the patient (*url*)
-    + id (integer, required)
+    + doctorid (integer, required)

         unique ID of the doctor (*url*)
     + name (string, optional)